SvenGroot/Ookii.VmSockets/README.md

 ```

 > [!IMPORTANT]
-> When using hvsocket on the host to listen for connections from a guest, you must
+> When using Hyper-V sockets on the host to listen for connections from a guest, you must
 > [add your service ID to the registry](https://learn.microsoft.com/virtualization/hyper-v-on-windows/user-guide/make-integration-service).
 > This is not required if a guest listens for connections from the host, with the client using
 > [`Socket.Connect()`][] running on the host.